Portakallı Zeytinyağlı Kereviz

 Assemble the braise.

-Using a slotted spoon, transfer the celery root directly from the flour bath into the pot without rinsing.
-Add the cubed potato and gently stir to coat everything in the oil.
+Using a slotted spoon, transfer the celery root directly from the flour bath into the pot without rinsing, then stir in the cubed potatoes to coat everything in the aromatic oil.

 - 04